 After undertaking any CPD activity, each architect should take the time to think about and reflect on what has been learnt as well as assess whether that activity will have an impact on their work and practice.
 Active reflection helps in thinking about the next steps needing to be taken.
 When planning your Continuing Professional Development, focus on the relevance of your circumstances and your business.
 If you undertake CPD without considering its relevance to you, you might waste your time and the opportunity to develop new skills and knowledge.

 This article was aimed to help provide an overview of the Continuing Professional Development requirements for architects and design professionals as well as a simple guide to the main CPD requirements from across the industry.
-If you are an architect or design professional with Continuing Professional Development training requirements please feel free to browse our CPD certified Architecture CPD Providers, Courses and Upcoming Events from across the Construction industry.
+If you are an architect or design professional with Continuing Professional Development training requirements please feel free to browse our CPD certified Architecture CPD Providers and Courses from across the Construction industry.
 For more information about Continuing Professional Development please visit our CPD Explained page.